IT Security FAQ

 4. How do I know whether I have sensitive data?

 In many cases, sensitive data is hidden in larger data sets or files.
-To find sensitive data on your computer, download Identity Finder and use it to scan your computer.
-Identity Finder is University-licensed and free for faculty and staff to download and use.
+To find sensitive data on your computer, download a program to detect sensitive data and use it to scan your computer.
 Upon completing a scan, it will generate a report that will assist you in finding and protecting any unencrypted sensitive information, including Social Security numbers, on your computer or drives.

 5. How do I protect the data I have?